uelichueli/swiyu-admin-ch.github.io/_pages/introduction.md

 #### swiyu

 Swiyu is the mobile wallet app provided by the Confederation.
 Swiyu allows users to securely receive and manage their e-ID and other digital credentials as well as share these with a verifier via the web or in-person.
 In addition, the wallet retrieves and displays trust information (from the swiyu Base and Trust Registry).
-The swiyu wallet is developed by the FOITT as an open-source component (LINK:opensource).
-In the future, the Confederation might extend the wallet with a [Backup Service](Link auf Roadmap) allowing holders to store backups on a state-provided infrastructure.
+The swiyu wallet is developed by the FOITT as an [Open Source component](https://swiyu-admin-ch.github.io/open-source-components/#swiyu-android--ios-app).
+In the future, the Confederation might extend the wallet with a [Backup Service](https://swiyu-admin-ch.github.io/specifications/wallet-backup-container/) allowing holders to store backups on a state-provided infrastructure.

 #### e-ID Issuing Component